-Many individual expatriates or even international corporates doing business in Thailand may have experienced difficulties and complications collecting outstanding debts from customers regardless of whether they are Thai or Foreign debtors.
-After several attempts to follow up in a friendly manner, outstanding debts may still remain unsettled.
-Whilst FP Accounting Service Thailand always advocates negotiation and communication as the preferred commercial means of settling any outstanding amounts or disputes, the reality is that many customers are often intent on trying to avoid payment or negotiate reductions even if they have signed contracts agreeing to payment terms and conditions.
-When all reasonable attempts have been made to collect outstanding amounts without success, FP Accounting Service Thailand advises suppliers or creditors to engage one of the many law firms in Bangkok to assist with the collection, initially by negotiation and finally, when all friendly avenues have been exhausted via the use of the Thai Legal System.
+Many individual expatriates or even international corporates doing business in Thailand may have experienced difficulties and complications, collecting outstanding debts from customers regardless of whether they are Thai or Foreign debtors.
+After several attempts to follow up in a friendly manner, outstanding debts may remain unsettled.
+While FP Accounting Service Thailand always advocates negotiation and communication as the preferred commercial means of settling any outstanding amounts or disputes.
+The reality is that many customers are often intent on trying to avoid payment or negotiate reductions even if they have signed contracts agreeing to payment terms and conditions.
+When all reasonable attempts have been made to collect outstanding amounts without success, FP Accounting Service Thailand advises suppliers or creditors to engage one of the many law firms in Bangkok to assist with the collection.
+Initially by negotiation and finally, when all friendly avenues have been exhausted via the use of the Thai Legal System.

-This article provides readers with a very brief summary about the debt recovery and enforcement procedures available to them.
-We emphasize however that creditors should always attempt to negotiate with the debtor before pursuing recovery proceedings in the Thai Courts.
+This article provides readers with a very brief summary of the debt recovery and enforcement procedures available to them.
+We emphasize, however, that creditors should always attempt to negotiate with the debtor before pursuing recovery proceedings in the Thai Courts.

 I. PRE-LITIGATION STAGE

-Pre-litigation is a preliminary stage of legal action conducted by law firms in Bangkok who have been engaged by the creditor (after failure to reach an amicable settlement with the debtor themselves).
+Pre-litigation is a preliminary stage of legal action conducted by law firms in Bangkok who have been engaged by the creditor (after failing to reach an amicable settlement with the debtor).
 Pre-litigation procedures will include:

 - Delivery of demand letter(s) to the debtor (demand to pay) (generally, the period for repayment fixed in the demand notices is between seven and fifteen days, depending on the amount of the claim);

-- Notification to the police and subsequent meeting(s) with official(s) (in the case where there is a criminal penalty, e.g. dishonoured cheque).
+- Notification to the police and subsequent meeting(s) with official(s) (in the case where there is a criminal penalty, e.g., dishonored cheque).

-Subsequent to this stage, some creditors may receive full settlement of debts from their debtors.
-Creditors who have no success may have to consider moving to the next stage which is litigation.
+After this stage, some creditors may receive a full settlement of debts from their debtors.
+Creditors who have no success may have to consider moving to the next step, which is litigation.